tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

 Upgrading a Tarantool cluster with no downtime
 ----------------------------------------------

+.. _upgrade_cluster-install:

 Installing target version
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Install the target Tarantool version on all hosts of the cluster.
-You can
+You can do this
-do this using a package manager or the :ref:`tt utility <tt-cli>`.
+using a package manager or the :ref:`tt utility <tt-cli>`.
 See the installation instructions at Tarantool `download page <http://tarantool.org/download.html>`_
 and in the :ref:`tt install reference <tt-install>`.

 Check that the target Tarantool version is installed by running ``tarantool -v``.

+.. _upgrade_cluster-routers:

 Upgrading routers
 ~~~~~~~~~~~~~~~~~